 Diabetes is a metabolic illness that develops when the body either produces insufficient insulin or cannot utilize the insulin that is produced and eventually, the problem starts inside the body.
 Insulin is a hormone that controls blood sugar levels and permits glucose to enter cells for the purpose of generating energy which is needed by the human body for doing work.
-Diabetes, if not managed properly, can cause serious health issues and severely shorten life expectancy and the question arises in people’s minds How Long Can You Live With Diabetes Without Treatment?
+Diabetes, if not managed properly, can cause serious health issues and severely shorten life expectancy.

-You May Also Like To Read: Is Diabetes Contagious?
-Debunking Myths and Unveiling Facts
+You May Also Like To Read: Early Signs and Symptoms of Diabetes ↗

 Impact Of Untreated Diabetes